 - Ramson or ram's son harkens back to the zodiac sign of Aries, the ram, which coincides with the equinox and first green shoots of spring.

-- The word ramp or ramson derives from the Old English word for bear leek (A. ursinium).
+- The Latin word for ramps, Allium ursinium, derives from the Old English word for bear leek.
 While similar, the ramp as we know it in the United States is native to North America, not Europe.
 It seems that the resemblance between the two plants led to the word ramp being co-opted for A. tricoccum.

 - To add to the confusion, ramps are sometimes referred to as wild garlic, which is actually a completely different plant.
-Wild garlic (aka crow garlic aka A. vineale) is an invasive species that you probably dug up in the backyard as a kid, making your hands smell of garlic.
-(Or was that just me?)
+Wild garlic (also known as crow garlic, or A. vineale) is an invasive species that you probably dug up in the backyard as a kid, making your hands smell of garlic.

 - Ramps grow wild as far north as Quebec, as far south as Georgia, and as far west as Oklahoma.